-The Bank believes that all colleagues should be able to escalate any concerns through appropriate routes and in doing so will help correct wrongs, fix problems or highlight risks.
+At The Co-operative Bank, all colleagues are able to escalate any concerns through appropriate routes and in doing so will help correct wrongs, fix problems or highlight risks.

-No colleagues will be treated unfairly or risk losing their job if they raise concerns, whether they use the Bank's normal risk processes or Concern at Work processes.
+No colleagues will be treated unfairly or risk losing their job if they raise concerns, whether they use the Bank's normal risk processes or the Concern at Work processes.